Natural Headache Relief

 The most common type of headache is the aptly-named tension headache.
 When stress or tension build up in the body, they can cause headaches in a number of ways.
 For example, stress often causes the muscles of the neck and shoulders to tighten up.
 This, in turn, leads to a headache.
 In fact, you probably notice that many of your headaches begin with a stiff neck.
 Also, stress triggers the release of cortisol and other hormones that help the body to cope.
 The downside is that sudden hormone fluctuations can trigger headaches for patients with certain conditions such as migraines.

 If you find that stress is a common trigger for your headache, what can you do?
-Here are a few suggestions:
+Here are a few suggestions that may give you natural relief of your headaches:

 - Take a break – Whether it is a 15-minute break without the phone, just so you can stretch and walk around a little (or even take a nap), or it’s a week at the beach, know when it is time to give yourself a break.